 I liked the article because it combines the opinions of investors with multi decade investment experience.

-House prices having decreased by more than a quarter
+- House prices decreased by more than a quarter

-Banks that are not able to lend because of a lack of capital
+- Banks were not able to lend because of a lack of capital

-Consumers cutting back on spending and starting to save again
+- Consumers cut back on spending and starting to save again

 Monday, June 8, 2009